 APPENDIX 5: PLANNING FOR PLACEMENT

 Planning for Placement involves scheduling the placement activities that need to be completed during the year.
-Student Early Childhood Educators will set up their planning for placement approximately every 10 weeks (Plan A&B).
+Student Early Childhood Educators will complete their planning for placement approximately every 10 weeks (Plan A&B) through their Moodle.